vignesh4005/Data_Science_Internship/README.md

-# Unified Mentor Data Science Internship Projects
+# Unified Mentor 2 Months Data Science Internship Projects

 Welcome to my GitHub repository showcasing the projects I worked on during my internship at Unified Mentor, an e-learning platform offering internships with practical datasets.
 As a data science intern, I focused on analyzing various datasets to identify key metrics and improve strategies.